Complete Guide to Creating Conscious Relationships and Love

-A conscious relationship is a relationship that has radical accountability, a sense of purpose, a deep connection to self, and awareness with the intention of mutual growth.
+A conscious relationship is a relationship that has radical honesty, accountability, a sense of purpose, a deep connection to self, and awareness with the intention of mutual growth.

-It does not matter if these interpersonal relationships are platonic, familial, or romantic.
 Your interpersonal or self-relationship is the prism through which all of these other relationships are colored.

 To have healthy, well-defined conscious relationships and be part of a conscious partnership you have to start from within, as this is the very foundation of the qualities of a conscious relationship.